 Young people get involved in the arts and share their skills

-To achieve Bronze, a Level 1 qualification on the Qualifications and Credit Framework (QCF), young people take part in an arts activity they enjoy, go to an arts event, research their arts hero/heroine and share their skills with others.
+To achieve Bronze, a Level 1 qualification on the Qualifications and Credit Framework (QCF), young people take part in an arts activity they enjoy, go to an arts event, research their arts inspiration and share their skills with others.
 Bronze is available to young people aged 11 to 25.

 Young people need to plan their work with an adviser, and keep a record by creating their own Arts Award portfolio.
 Their portfolio might be a folder, sketchbook, video diary or a website – it’s up to them.

 There are no entry requirements or set time limit for completing Bronze Arts Award.

 Find out about how others have delivered Arts Award

 Case studies illustrating how centres in a variety of settings have delivered Bronze Arts Award can be read here.
 Looking for a case study in a particular type of setting, such as a school, arts and cultural organisation?
 Then take a look at the In your setting pages or visit the adviser hub to search our full range of case studies.